CtrlK

 Workflow Clarity

-The numbered sections provide a reasonable sequence (define typed forms → extract validators → ensure nonNullable), but there are no validation checkpoints, no feedback loops, and no concrete steps for verifying correctness of form implementations.
+The numbered sections provide a logical sequence (define typed forms → extract validators → ensure nonNullable), but there are no validation checkpoints or feedback loops.
+For a form-building skill this is acceptable but could benefit from a concrete step-by-step workflow with verification.

 2 / 3